 You can bet that there will be no shortage of NCAA action to bet on in Tennessee, including everyone’s favorite early spring showdown, March Madness, the College Football Playoffs, and everything in between including pregame and live, in-play bets.
 Collegiate player props aren’t available to bettors in TN, but other than this small absence, a pretty full menu of NCAA bets is being offered.

-Bets on hometown favorites like the Volunteers or the Calipari-led Wildcats are readily available on Tennessee sports betting websites, so you’ll be able to place bets on all your favorite in-season and playoff games, in addition to the aforementioned national championships.
+Bets on hometown favorites like the Volunteers or the Calipari-led Wildcats are readily available on Tennessee sports betting websites.
+And therefore, you’ll be able to place bets on all your favorite in-season and playoff games, in addition to the aforementioned national championships.
 It’s a good idea to check the promotions page for NCAA-specific boosts and other bonuses throughout the year, too.

 Popular Bet Types